Can Male Birds Lay Eggs?

 Pathological bone fractures: When birds lay eggs, their bodies get calcium from their bones, leaving them weak.
 So, it is expected that birds may have broken wings and leg bones to be traumatized over time, especially if they do not get enough calcium and vitamin D3.

 Egg yolk peritonitis: If there is a reproductive disease, it can lead to chronic egg yolk peritonitis in the ovary.
-In this disease, usually, egg break into the body cavity.
+In this disease, usually, eggs break into the body cavity.
 It can cause a severe inflammatory process that causes the colon to fill with fluid.
 It can be excruciating for birds, causing them not to breathe well, become sluggish, and lose their appetite.

 Hyperlipidemia: When birds lay eggs regularly, there is often an abundance of fat and protein in the blood to facilitate egg production.
 It can lead to dangerous blood clots or stroke, leading to paralysis of the bird (sometimes called a “yolk stroke”).
 It is often impossible to replace these blood changes with diet and exercise, and in many circumstances, only hormonal therapy or spaying will stop the condition.

 Behavioral problems: When birds are in a state of reproduction, they often have hormonal changes that cause them to become irritable and restless.
-They can go from a humane friend to a demonic cage protecting devil!
-Birds often aggressively defend their eggs and nesting area by licking, humming, biting and screaming.
+They can go from a humane friend to a demonic cage protecting the devil!
+Birds often aggressively defend their eggs and nesting area by licking, humming, biting, and screaming.
 They sometimes make feathers out of their bodies to make nests (called “brood patches”) to keep the eggs warm in contact with their skin.

 What Do I do Now that My Bird Layed an Egg?